Sukirti Kandpal: Other work and media image

-In the media
+In a Hindustan Times poll on "The Next Big Thing: Television actors" (2011), she was chosen by senior actor Varun Badola as the one who "has the potential to make it big" alongside Ragini Khanna and Ankita Lokhande.

-In a Hindustan Times poll on The Next Big Thing: Television actors (2011), she was chosen by senior actor Varun Badola as the one who "has the potential to make it big" alongside Ragini Khanna and Ankita Lokhande.
+She received the Aadhi Aabadi Women Achievers Award in 2013 for outstanding contributions in her field.
 She was included in Eastern Eye's list of the top 50 sexiest Asian women in 2014, 2015, 2016 and 2017.
 An Indian lifestyle website for men, MensXP.com, listed her among the "35 Hottest Actresses In Indian Television" and also included her among the most desired actresses of Indian Television among teens from 2000s.
 In 2016, MissMalini.com listed her among the "28 Sexiest Hindi Television Actresses".

 She was ranked 20th Television Personality in a 2015 poll by Sabras Radio for her show Dilli Wali Thakur Gurls.
 She has been a regular face of the annual Telly Calendar, featuring popular Indian television actresses by Marinating Films and Balaji Telefilms, and was part of all six of its editions up to 2017.
-She received the Aadhi Aabadi Women Achievers Award in 2013 for outstanding contributions in her field.
 She was featured in the list of 2021's Top 50 Women of Indian Television by a South Asian entertainment website Urban Asian for her performance in Story 9 Months Ki.